Helena

 Limitations and Disclaimers

-Helix Insight is a clinical decision support tool, not a diagnostic device.
+Helena is a clinical decision support tool, not a diagnostic device.
 All classifications require review and confirmation by a qualified clinical geneticist.

 9 of 28 ACMG criteria require information not available from single-sample VCF analysis (segregation, functional studies, de novo confirmation).
 These criteria must be evaluated manually by the reviewing geneticist.